 Course payments can be made via a direct bank transfer or bank deposit at time of booking.
 Casual class payments can be made in cash at the beginning of each class (there is no eftpos).

 Bookings are required for all Prenatal Yoga courses.
-Please go to the Bookings page, select your preferred location and start date and fill in the rest of the booking information.
-Thank you.
+Please go to the Bookings page, select your preferred start date and fill in the rest of the booking information.